-Our significant accounting policies are outlined in our annual audited consolidated financial statements for the year ended July 31, 2016.
+The Company's significant accounting policies are outlined in our annual audited consolidated financial statements for the year ended July 31, 2016.
 This MD&A should be read in conjunction with the annual audited consolidated financial statements for the year ended July 31, 2016.